Manufacturer profile

 Sunseeker Specifications Explained

 Raw numbers only tell part of the story.
-Here is a plain-language explanation of what each specification means for the Sunseeker robot — and what it means for you as a buyer or researcher.
+Here is a plain-language explanation of what each specification means for the Sunseeker robots — and what it means for you as a buyer or researcher.

 Specifications Breakdown